-Notes to Required Supplementary Information (as required by GASB #25)
+Notes to Required Supplementary Information

-Valuation date June 30, 2014
+Valuation date June 30, 2015

 Actuarial cost method Entry Age Normal

 Amortization method Level percentage, closed

-Remaining amortization period 21 years
+Remaining amortization period 20 years

 Asset valuation method 5-Year smoothed market

 Actuarial assumptions:

 Investment rate of return 7.50%

-Projected salary increase 3.75% to 8.00%
+Projected salary increase 3.75% to 11.75%

-Cost of living adjustment 2.00%
+Cost of living adjustment 2.20%

-\ Includes inflation at 2.75%.
+Includes inflation at 2.75%.

-\\ COLAs are currently suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%.
-It is assumed that the COLAs will be suspended for 13 years due to the current funding level of the plans; however, an interim COLA may be granted in five-year intervals while the COLA is suspended.
+COLAs are currently suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%.
+It is assumed that the COLAs will be suspended for 12 years due to the current funding level of the plans; however, an interim COLA may be granted in four-year intervals while the COLA is suspended.